maulvialf/CTF-Writeups/2021/004-digitaloverdose/reverse/time/readme.md

 # Time
 ## TLDR
 Replicate decrypt function on the python.
-Brute time seed on 21 february according to the description
+Brute time seed on 21 february according to the description.

 ## Complete write up
 To do soon